apache/nuttx/boards/arm/imx6/sabre-6quad/README.txt

        gdb> mon go

    That will restart U-Boot and you have to press ENTER in the terminal window to stop U-Boot.
-Restarting U-Boot is a necesary part of the restart process because you need to put the hardware back in its initial state before running NuttX
+Restarting U-Boot is a necessary part of the restart process because you need to put the hardware back in its initial state before running NuttX.

    Then this will restart the debug session just as before: